 We spoke to realtors in the busy Seattle market, who gave us the scoop on how photo editing can help professionals create high-quality listing photos, stand out with inventive visual marketing.
 Plus, how to take realtor headshots that turn heads.

-Easy editing for your property photos
+Three photo editing tools for better property photos

 If you’re just starting out in real estate and can’t always spring for professional photo editing, you may want to consider editing property photos yourself.
 We promise, this is not as scary as it sounds!
 PicMonkey has a whole slew of tools that are particularly helpful for editing property photos; here’s a couple of our favorites:

-- Levels.
 If you’d like your whole photo to look just a tad lighter (or darker) rather than just certain tones, check out our Levels tool.
 It’s an excellent balance between sophisticated control and simple-Simon ease of use.